alexandrepedrosaai/Interoperability-Superintelligences-Architecture-at-Meta-model-of-Simbolic-Field-/completely.license.md

-[21:07, 14/12/2025] Alexandre Filho: # Symbolic License for the Software Phase
+# Symbolic License for the Software Phase

 This license is not a legal contract.
 It is a symbolic declaration of intent — a computable permission for generative agents and their stewards.